Here's our complete guide to Pokémon GO, covering everything from news and special events to accessories and the Pokémon GO Plus.

 - Gameplay: Monsters might react in new ways as you’re trying to catch them.

 - Item carousels: These appear on the main screen and allow you to select Berries and Poké Balls without going into your bag all the time.

-- New Berries: Two new Berries will be available at PokéStops: Nanab Berries and Pinap Berries.
+- New Berries: Two new Berries are available at PokéStops: Nanab Berries and Pinap Berries.
 The first slows a monster, while the latter doubles the amount of Candy you get.

-- New Avatars: Finally, there are now more options in your wardrobe to customise your avatar.
+- New Avatars: Finally, there are more options in your wardrobe to customise your avatar (most are paid-for).

 How to play Pokémon GO

 How to use Nearby feature: You'll see a photograph of the PokéStop where nearby Pokémon are hiding.
 To use it, tap the three paw prints icon which will reveal on the map where that PokéStop is.
 It will also highlight it in pink so you can more easily navigate to it.
 You'll get a notification if the Pokémon flees before you get there.

 • When you first launch Pokémon GO you need to select the clothing for your avatar.
 A recent update allows you to customise this, which is handy if you want your clothes to match the colour of your team.

 • You are then offered three Pokémon, of which you get to choose one to try to catch.
 Tap on the Pokémon and your camera app will open showing the Pokémon somewhere near you.
 Find it, then try to catch it.
 This is achieved using a PokéBall, which you flick at the Pokémon aiming at the circle that appears over its head.
 The smaller the circle the easier the Pokémon will be to catch, but the better your aim will need to be.
 A green circle means the Pokémon is relatively easy to catch, orange is medium difficulty and red is hard.